pingcap/docs-cn/mysql-compatibility.md

 TiDB does not support the following `SELECT` syntax:

 - `SELECT ...
 INTO @variable`
-- `SELECT ...
-GROUP BY ...
-WITH ROLLUP`
 - `SELECT ..
 GROUP BY expr` does not imply `GROUP BY expr ORDER BY expr` as it does in MySQL 5.7.

 For more details, see the [`SELECT`](/sql-statements/sql-statement-select.md) statement reference.